-It is very important to make your customers aware where they can review your business.
+It is very important to make your customers aware of where they can review your business.
 This will help your business in getting a consistent flow of reviews.
 If this practice is not followed, then your business might end up with substandard and outdated customer experience dominating your review timeline.
-With review sites trying hard to do away with fake reviews, as a business owner, you should also refrain from putting together any fake review for your business with the help of your friends.
+With review sites trying hard to do away with fake reviews, as a business owner, you should also refrain from putting together any fake reviews for your business with the help of your friends.

 4) Bad reviews affect business

-As a business owner, you certainly don’t want to see the negative reviews about your business.
-Fact is, no business is spared by the wrath of bad or negative reviews.
+As a business owner, you certainly don’t want to see negative reviews about your business.
+The fact is, no business is spared by the wrath of bad or negative reviews.
 Every business has got negative or bad reviews written against them at some point.
 If these bad reviews are not addressed in time, there is a chance that they may spread like wildfire.
 Moreover, these bad reviews will also start to gain traction on major search engines and social media channels.
 Sooner, these bad reviews will start affecting your business and malign your hard-earned online reputation.

 What to do in case of bad reviews?